jgliss/pyplis/README.rst

 Help needed / Contributions more than welcome
 =============================================

-Since I have to maintain pyplis during my private time and since I am not working in the field of volcano remote sensing anymore, I would be very grateful for contributions from users / developers closer to the application of UV SO2 cameras.
+Since I have to maintain pyplis during my free time and since I am not working in the field of volcano remote sensing anymore, I would be very grateful for contributions from users / developers closer to the application of UV SO2 cameras.
 If you are interested, feel free to get in touch with me (jonasgliss@gmail.com) or go ahead and send a PR via a fork, or by creating issues (best if you tag me with @jgliss in issues and PRs).

 Cheers, Jonas